pidg3/interview-exercise-olympics/README.md

 - Front and back end are tightly coupled (although can be tested independently).
 Located in subdirectories: `/frontend` and `/backend`.
 - Node 12.14.0 used
 - Prettier script defined at top level, to run: `npm run prettify`
+- Package lock files are not committed as we've found these can cause issues with moving in and out of the work boundary.
+The app is simple enough not to need them

 ### Frontend